North American sells various life insurance products that address different protection and financial planning needs.

 - pros

-North American has provided life insurance and annuity products for over 135 years.
-The company operates as a member of Sammons Financial Group, one of the largest privately held insurance groups in the United States.
+North American has sold life insurance and annuity products for over 135 years and is a member of Sammons Financial Group, one of the largest privately held insurance holding companies in the United States.
+It offers term, universal and indexed universal life insurance in 49 states, with a particular focus on permanent coverage with cash value accumulation and living benefits.

 - AM Best rating: A+